anomaly/gallagher/docs/docs/installation.md

 All the `tasks` are quite logically grouped and most of them will need you to have a `virtualenv` initialised via `poetry`.

+!!! info

-> Our Github workflows use [Task](https://taskfile.dev/installation/#github-actions) via the Github action.
+    Our Github workflows use [Task](https://taskfile.dev/installation/#github-actions) via the Github action.

 Some of the `task` targets take parameters e.g.